The Problem with Basic Website Analytics (& What You Should Really Measure)

 The problem with basic web analytics — and what you should be measuring

 Imagine this: You start your workday with a cup of coffee and by cracking open your laptop.
-You check a standard website analytics platform like Google Analytics and see that, yet again, your user traffic and engagement is stagnant.
+You check a standard platform like Google Analytics and see that, yet again, your user traffic and is stagnant.
 Users are visiting your site, but it’s apparent that new sign-ups for your product aren’t where they should be.
 Frustrated, you take stock of the work and long hours you’ve put into moving the needle: you have changed the copy on the home page numerous times, and optimized the page load speed—yet you still can’t seem to figure out why numbers aren’t trending up.

 The (very likely) culprit?
 You’re not measuring the right things.

 Too often, businesses focus on vanity metrics—think: traffic, clicks, and so on.
 These vanity, or session-based, metrics show just a snapshot of a moment—a click, a bounce, a number.
-Marketers should be able to discern useful insights around customer behavior when looking at website analytics.
+Marketers should be able to discern useful insights around when looking at website analytics.

 The Shortcoming of Many Website Analytics Metrics

 A good portion of the time, marketers turn to Google Analytics when they need insight into their user traffic.
-There, they find, what appear to be at first glance, invaluable markers of engagement: session-based metrics like click-through rate, traffic, time on page, and so on.
+There, they find, what appear to be at first glance, invaluable markers of engagement: like click-through rate, traffic, time on page, and so on.
 These session-based metrics capture exactly that—a session.
 This is essentially a sliver of a moment, providing superficial and transactional detail on only that moment, but not the circumstances, metadata, or attribution details surrounding how that user was brought to (and left) that particular moment.

-This is not to say vanity metrics don’t provide us with valuable information, but they’re generalized and somewhat unwieldy.
+This is not to say don’t provide us with valuable information, but they’re generalized and somewhat unwieldy.
 They aren’t especially helpful if you’re trying to figure out what nuanced adjustments your product needs to make different user groups happy.

 Why?
 Because your customers ultimately are more than the sum of a traffic total or click.
 They’re each motivated by unique factors and interact with your product in distinct ways as a result of these external influences.